wilsonmar/mac-setup/README.md

    <ul>Configured new Macs, from scratch, with a full set of
    <a href="#UtilitiesInstalled">utilities</a>, AI apps, and access to
    AWS, Azure, and Google cloud services.
-   Our use of custom shell script automation reduced onboarding time
+   The custom automation reduced onboarding errors and time
-   <strong>from days to less than an hour</strong>
+   <strong>from days to less than an hour</strong>.
-   Documentation of each step were documented and validated by others.
+   Documentation of steps were validated by others.
    With a common set of tools, the entire team can now pair program together efficiently.
    This declarative approach updates all apps and modules with a single command, which meets cybersecurity directives to keep software up-to-date frequently.
    </ul>

 <a href="#Actions">Manual actions</a> described below have you customize configuration files that control automation scripts you run in a Terminal app.

-We make use of automation so it's less error-prone and faster because we've worked out the dependency clashes for you.
-In each stage, our script detects what has already been installed and verifies the success of each step.
-So it can perform workarounds for known issues.
+This automation works out dependency clashes for you.
+In each stage, the script detects what has already been installed, then verifies the success of each step.
+It performs workarounds for known issues.

 <a name="Actions"></a>